jjovelc/ArmstrongH_JovelJ_LwIBD/README.md

 Not all participants have samples at all three time points.
 Many have paired baseline–wk52 samples, while a subset includes the intermediate wk26 collection.

+## Sample Naming Scheme

+Two naming patterns occur:

+X###_Baseline / X###_WK52
+e.g., X101_Baseline, X101_WK52
+The prepending "X" was added because R does not like variables that strts with a number.
+It will preprend the "X" anyways.

+W26_P### (wk26 samples)
+e.g., W26_P101 for week-26 sample from patient P101

+Every row in the metadata table corresponds to a single stool sample with complete clinical annotations.

+## Longitudinal Clinical Dynamics

+The dataset captures transitions in disease activity over time, such as:

+flare → remission
+remission → flare
+persistent remission
+persistent flare

+This enables modeling of:

+intra-patient microbiome changes
+disease-specific microbial signatures
+flare-associated functional shifts
+baseline predictors of future disease state sex- or diagnosis-dependent trajectories

+Please click on the following ling to see a descriptive list of files included in this [repo](initial_analysis/description_of_files.md)